Dalton Bancroft

-Dalton Bancroft (born February 26, 2001) is a Canadian professional ice hockey forward for the Providence Bruins of the American Hockey League (AHL) as a prospect to the Boston Bruins of the National Hockey League (NHL).
+Dalton Spencer Bancroft (born February 26, 2001) is a Canadian professional ice hockey forward who is currently an unrestricted free agent.
 He played college ice hockey at Cornell.

 Playing career

 Collegiate

 Bancroft committed to play for the Cornell Big Red starting with the 2022–23 season.

 Bancroft had a successful first season with the Big Red.
 He led all freshmen on the team with 21 points, which was fifth overall on the team.
 He also was second in goals with nine.
 He scored a hat-trick in the Frozen Apple game against the UConn Huskies.
 He also scored a goal in Cornell's 4–0 upset of No. 1 ranked Quinnipiac in January.
 In early February, he was named to the Tim Taylor Award watchlist as the top freshman in the NCAA.
 The award would later go to Adam Fantilli.
 In the 2023 ECAC tournament, Bancroft would help the Big Red advance to the semifinals, registering an assist in both wins against Clarkson in the quarterfinal round.
 However, Cornell would get shutout and lose to Harvard in overtime, 1–0.
 However, the Big Red would earn an at-large bid to the 2023 NCAA tournament.
 After upsetting the defending champions Denver Pioneers in the first round, the Big Red would fall to the Boston University Terriers in the quarterfinals, with Bancroft scoring the lone goal for Cornell in the final minute.

 Bancroft and the Big Red would enter the 2023–24 season with big expectations, and they would live up to those expectations.
 Bancroft improved his offensive totals from the previous season, scoring 12 goals and 19 assists for 31 points.
 The Big Red would enter the 2024 ECAC tournament as the No. 2 seed, and they would play like it.
 The Big Red exerted their revenge on Harvard in the quarterfinals, then proceeded to beat Dartmouth and St. Lawrence Saints en route to winning the tournament and earning an automatic bid to the 2024 NCAA tournament.
 Bancroft had four assists in the tournament run, including two in the championship game.
 Cornell would face off against Maine in the first round, who they would beat 3–1.
 They would rematch with Denver the following round, however, the Pioneers would get their revenge for the previous year, and win 2–1.
 Bancroft went scoreless in the two games.
 After the season, Bancroft was named to the ECAC Hockey Third Team for his efforts.